adrrike/School_District_Analysis/README.md

 - % Overall Passing up 25%

 How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
-Performance increases dramatically, almost concerningly so.
-I would recommend further analysis into the removed 9th grade scores.
+- Performance in all categories(reading and math) increases significantly
-Thomas High School went from one of the worst performing high schools to one of the highest performing high schools.
+- Thomas High School went from one of the worst performing high schools to one of the highest performing high schools

 How does replacing the ninth-grade scores affect the following:

 Math Scores by Grade